-Members of the Board:
+Members of the Board of Trustees:

-Report on Compliance for Each Major Federal Program Opinion on Each Major Federal Program
+Report on Compliance for Each Major Federal and State Program

+Opinion on Each Major Federal and State Program

-We have audited Angelina County Junior College District's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Angelina County Junior College District's major federal programs for the year ended August 31, 2023.
-Angelina County Junior College District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Angelina County Junior College, Inc.'s compliance with the types of compliance requirements described in the OMB Compliance Supplement and the State of Texas Single Audit Circular, Uniform Grant Management Standards which could have a direct and material effect on each of Angelina County Junior College, Inc.'s major federal and state programs for the year ended August 31, 2024.
+Angelina County Junior College, Inc.'s major federal and state programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Angelina County Junior College District complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended August 31, 2023.
+In our opinion, Angelina County Junior College, Inc., complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal and state programs for the year ended August 31, 2024.

-Basis for Opinion on Each Major Federal Program
+Basis for Opinion on Each Major Federal and State Program

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Our responsibilities under those standards and the Uniform Guidance are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State of Texas Single Audit Circular, issued by the Comptroller General of the United States.
+Our responsibilities under those standards, the Uniform Guidance and State of Texas Circular are further described in the Auditor's Responsibilities for the Audit of Compliance section of our report.

-We are required to be independent of Angelina County Junior College District and to meet our other ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
-Our audit does not provide a legal determination of Angelina County Junior College District's compliance with the compliance requirements referred to above.
+We are required to be independent of Angelina County Junior College and to meet our other ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal and state program.
+Our audit does not provide a legal determination of the college and the foundation's compliance with the compliance requirements referred to above.